 Say that 5 times fast!
 It’s of course built in PHP and runs a MySQL database so it’s all web based running on the apache server.
 It’s currently in version 2.3 as it’s latest production version.
 Top 20 most popular Open Source programs in 2006 - Carol’s Vault.
 GanttProject Home.
 MEDIAPORTAL - a HTPC Media Center for free!
 List of free and open source software packages.
 CellProfiler cell image analysis software.
 Endrov.
 Fiji Is Just ImageJ.
 Apertus - Open Source Cinema.

 10 sites developers should have in their bookmarks.
 Mysql Format Date MySQL Format Date helps you to format your dates using the MySQL DATE_FORMAT function.

-Visit site: PHP Forms Web forms are one of the most important part of a website, but creating them is also very time-consuming.
+Visit site: Browser Sandbox Cross browser compatibility is definitely one of the biggest problems a web developer has to face in his daily job.
 40 Best Open Source Graphic Programs.
 Following the great success of the 45 Best Freeware Design Programs and attending requests of more open source apps, here is a new extensive list of Open Source Graphic Programs that you may take into consideration for production use.

 There is a lot of technicalities when we talk about The Open Source movement, and we are not covering them here on detail, so please forgive with me if I am not being formal enough with all the terminology.
 You will find the name of the project, a lovely screenshot (who doesn’t love screenshots?) , the Development Status (I’ve included from Beta to mature ones) and the supported platforms.
 10 Promising Opensource PHP E-Commerce Application 1.